 Let the adventure begin

 Paris hides many secrets that are patiently waiting to be discovered.
 Leave your comfort zone and start exploring.
 Going beyond the iconic landmarks is worth the effort and time.
+Eat in restaurants with delisious dishes in bento dinner plates.
 And it might be a good reason to visit the city over and over again.

 As Michael Simkins says: